 - We demonstrate that array shadow states contain redundancy due to patterned accesses. - We present the SLIMSTATE precise dynamic race detection algorithm, which partitions arrays into groups of indices with identical shadow states.
 SLIMSTATE infers those partitions with a dynamic analysis that tracks the footprint of array accesses within each synchronizationfree region.
 (Section III and Section IV). - We explore the design space for representing partitions and footprints, using techniques such as ranges, strided ranges, and bit sets.
 (Section V-A). - We develop an implementation of SLIMSTATE for Java, and we report its performance on a variety of benchmark suites.
 (Section V-B.) - For array-intensive programs, SLIMSTATE reduces the minimum heap size by 35% when compared to FAST-TRACK.
-(Section VI.) - SLIMSTATE also reduces the running time by 17% for array-intensive programs. - Furthermore, SLIMSTATE scales to larger numbers of threads significantly better than FASTTRACK for some benchmarks.
+(Section VI.)
+SLIMSTATE also reduces the running time by 17% for those programs.